ds-wizard/guide/docs/more/self-hosted-dsw/configuration.rst

    :type: String

-    Name of the DS Wizard instance that will be used as “senders name” in email headers.
+    Name of the |project_name| instance that will be used as “senders name” in email headers.

 .. confval:: mail.email